mbrg/mbgsec/_posts/2024-05-05-power-platform-dlp-bypass-via-copy-and-paste.md

 [With everything going on today](https://www.theverge.com/24148033/satya-nadella-microsoft-security-memo) and the problem unfixed, I feel a strong urge to finally share the details with the broad security community.

 It is time to share the full story.
-Hopefully this helps drive urgency to actually fix it.
+Hopefully this helps drive urgency to fix it.

 Before I do though I would like to point out the obvious – DLP bypass was not the most interesting or scary part of the talk.